 Check if you can save money by switching energy supplier

 You can shop around for a better deal as long as you aren't in debt to your energy supplier.

 the fixed term of your contract has ended - you'll be in a 'roll-over period' or on an 'end-of contract' tariff

 you're on a tariff you didn't choose to be on, for example if you've taken over a new premises - you'll be on a 'deemed' tariff

 These tariffs are often very expensive.
 You usually won't need to pay a fee or give notice to switch.

 If you're in debt to your energy supplier

+If you don’t try to negotiate with your supplier, they might threaten to disconnect you.
 If you're disconnected, you'll normally have a disconnection fee added to the money you owe.
 You'll need to pay another fee if you're reconnected.